© 2021 by Sara Leanne Adams

 I wandered down the dark, carpeted hallway.
 Somebody should tell the lawyers at File, Fitch and Ferguson that carpet is not in style, nor is it healthy.
 I pressed the elevator button and waited.
-The doors opened but nobody exited.
+The doors opened, but nobody exited.
 I stepped inside the mirrored car, shaking my head at the brown carpet and brass railing.

 The door slid part way closed, stopping when a large hand reached inside.
 “Hold that,” a familiar voice said.

 The bane of my existence from the minute my mother married his father until I left.
-My stepbrother bullied me for the entire six years I lived with him.
+My stepbrother bullied me for the entire eight years I lived with him.
 He hated my mother.
 And he took it out on me.

 He stepped into the elevator, his smile disappearing when he saw me.
-The last time I saw Harland he was seventeen.
+The last time I saw Harland he was nineteen.
 I thought he was a big guy back then.
 But the jerk apparently kept on growing.
 He towered over me, my eyes level with his chest.
 A very muscular chest, encased in a skin tight, black dress shirt.
 A grey, pinstriped tie and crisp black jacket completed his I’m somebody important image.
 My eyes dropped to the expensive looking briefcase, his gargantuan fingers wrapped tightly around the handle.

 “I knew you wouldn’t be able to stay away,” he snarled, his deep voice resonating through the small elevator.
 “Your gold digging whore of a mother taught you well.”